10 Blog Writing Tips That Will Make You a Better Blogger

 Once I’ve seen what’s out there, I map out my ideas in a spider diagram, categorize those ideas, and then put them in order and I’m ready to write.
 Have a look at the photo below that show my planning for a post that took up 2300 words and was written start to finish in under 3 hours – writing is the easiest thing in the world if you know what you’re writing about.

-2 – Stick To A Format
+No 2 – Stick To A Format

 I use different formats for different subjects as it makes it easier for the readers to understand and read, and readers will recognize the format when they come back and read another post.
 Writing line after line with the best content in the world is all well and good, but it’s a bit pointless if the average Joe comes along, takes one look and it, and closes the page.
 I’ve always found it hard to read stuff online, so I write how I would like to read something online and lay everything out clearly and in an organized manor to make it all a load easier to understand.

-3 – Use Anecdotes
+No 3 – Use Anecdotes when writing a blog post

 I personally relate more to people then just a website, so putting a personal touch on your posts is a great way to get repeat traffic.
 It’s also a nice sly way of sneaking in another post about something you’ve written on the website to keep your visitors busy.
 You want to be recognized for your writing along with your website, because it will help to build a name for yourself in your niche and start to build towards your traffic.
 I never hurts to have an ‘about the author’ section at the bottom either.

-4 – Stay Within Your Niche
+No 4 – Stay Within The Niche of Your Blog

 I understand the desire to appeal to as many people as you possibly can, but that’s unfortunately not how it works; you’ll end a ‘Jack of all trades, master of none’.
 You’re much better off writing about 1 specific topic and doing it properly; the important thing to remember is that specialists always earn more money than generalists and you can always build up to more when you’ve got a good reputation for yourself.
 In my blog for example, I’ve got a ‘News’ section that has zero posts under it, because although I do want to start writing in there in time, I need to make sure that I’ve got a strong base and a good reputation to go from.

-5 – People Don’t Read Introductions – Title Is Key!
+No 5 – People Don’t Read Introductions – Title Is Key!

 Rather disappointingly, people don’t really seem to read introduction, no matter how clear and concise I write them.
 This became very clear when I wrote this post and I found that people were arguing that I was only featuring Canon gear, I actually had to go back and write in bold ‘PLEASE READ FIRST’ so people would see my explanation why.
 The biggest tip that I can give you in getting your post viewed (especially though people clicking in Google), is to give it an interesting and accurate title – that’s the part you’ll know they read.
 I do still write introductions for my posts because I feel it flows better and I need a decent excerpt to go on the home page.

-6 – People Love Lists
+No 6 – People Love Lists

 I knew this was true before I went into blogging, as I’m guilty of scanning over a good list or two, even when better information can be found elsewhere.
 A good list is a great way to drive traffic to your website because they’re easy to read and you’re more then likely to get people disagree with you in places prompting them to comment and get involved.
 It’s also a demonstration of your writing skills and if people have read through it, found they like your knowledge and writing, they’re likely to have a look around the rest of your site too.

-7 – Photos And Diagrams Help A Lot!
+No 7 – Photos And Diagrams Help A Lot!

 I’m a photographer, so photos are fairly key to what I’m writing about (although you’d be surprised how many bloggers seem to miss the point here), but they’re still important for you too.
 Have a look between this post and this post and you’ll see a massive difference.
 The first post only has a featured image, and the second had 21 images, all of which link to the website they’re picturing.
 A strong visual representation on a website if key to drawing in the readers interest and making them stay on the website.